-oiiotool arguments consist of image names, or commands.
-When an image name is encountered, that image is pushed on the stack and becomes the new current image.
+oiiotool arguments consist of image names, actions, and flags.

-Most other commands either alter the current image (replacing it with the alteration), or in some cases will pull more than one image off the stack (such as the current image and the next item on the stack) and then push a new result image onto the stack.
+- Image names: When an image name is encountered, that image is pushed on the stack and becomes the new current image. - Actions: Alter the current image (replacing it with the alteration), or in some cases will pull more than one image off the stack (such as the current image and the next item on the stack) and then push a new result image onto the stack. - Flags: A small number of arguments are non-positional the order doesn't matter and their effect applies to the entire oiiotool execution.